julienetie/mimetic/README.md

 <img src="https://user-images.githubusercontent.com/7676299/236578193-a523cc8c-7187-45bf-8ef4-c6ef9c295eb8.gif">

-### The Problem
+> ### The Problem
-You want your fonts to scale to the [viewport](https://developer.mozilla.org/en-US/docs/Web/CSS/Viewport_concepts#what_is_a_viewport) because its not the 1970s.
+> **You want your fonts to scale to the [viewport](https://developer.mozilla.org/en-US/docs/Web/CSS/Viewport_concepts#what_is_a_viewport) because its not the 1970s**.
 Although you can scale fonts using _[viewport-percentage lengths](https://www.w3.org/TR/css-values-3/#viewport-relative-lengths)_ it's not usually recommended:
-- Fonts using viewport units will not be affeced by the browser's built-in zoom, thus breaking [accessibiilty](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility)
+> - Fonts using viewport units will not be affeced by the browser's built-in zoom, thus breaking [accessibiilty](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility)
-- Responsive desing becomes more tedious since each font will require an additonal viewport value to be paired with a fixed set of values
+> - Responsive desing becomes more tedious since each font will require an additonal viewport value to be paired with a fixed set of values
+>

-### The solution
+> ### The solution
-Mimetic scales your _[rem](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#relative_length_units)_ and _[em](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#relative_length_units)_ values relative to the browser's viewport whilst respecting the [device-pixel-ratio](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio) which means:
+> Mimetic scales your _[rem](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#relative_length_units)_ and _[em](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#relative_length_units)_ values relative to the browser's viewport whilst respecting the [device-pixel-ratio](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio)
+> which means:
-- Fonts and other elements can scale when you resize the window
+> - Fonts and other elements can scale when you resize the window
-- The browser's zoom will be able to increase and decrease your pages entities
+> - The browser's zoom will be able to increase and decrease your pages entities
-- There is no need to create breakpoints beyond the _mimetic-breakpoint_ _[default 1024px/ 64em]_
+> - There is no need to create breakpoints beyond the _mimetic-breakpoint_ _[default 1024px/ 64em]_

 ### How it works
 The _mimetic-breakpoint_ is the viewport width when Mimetic begins to scale your rem and em values.